sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 ![Illustration of the 2020 aluminum extrusion frame with lengths separated]()

-It would be possible to add additional rigidity if needed by adding additional lengths but for this prototype a total of six (6) lengths connected by five (5) panels and eight (8) corner brackets has been st
+It would be possible to add rigidity if needed by adding additional lengths but for this prototype a total of six (6) lengths connected by five (5) panels and eight (8) corner brackets has been sturdy enough for all tests.

 ## The Electronics